The Mayor of Erewash 2018/19 is Councillor Chris Corbett

 If the Mayor is to speak, his toast or reply should appear early on the toast list and any background information should be sent to the Civic Office in advance.

 Unless the Mayor occupies the chair he should be seated on the immediate right of the person chairing (assuming Royalty, the Lord Lieutenant or High Sheriff are not present).

-The formal announcement of the Mayor is “His Worship the Mayor of Erewash, Councillor Abey Stevenson”.
+The formal announcement of the Mayor is “His Worship the Mayor of Erewash, Councillor Chris Corbett”.

-The Mayor will normally be accompanied by his Mayoress and, on some occasions, by a Chauffeur.
+The Mayor will normally be accompanied by the Mayoress and a Chauffeur.
 The Chauffeur should be advised of changes to programme, parking and the anticipated time that the event will end.

 As Mayor, Councillor Corbett is looking forward to visiting all parts of the borough and meeting, listening and talking to its residents.
 He is particularly keen to invite groups into the Town Halls, particularly school children, to hear about local democracy and the election process.